-This week in the I am Hexagon Geospatial video series, we hear from Wouter Brokx, Managing Director at Imagem, a Hexagon Geospatial partner.
+This week in the I am Hexagon Geospatial video series, we hear from Wouter Brokx, CEO at Imagem, a Hexagon Geospatial partner.
 Wouter’s passion for map-making began when he was young and began drawing his own maps of fictional countries.
 Get to know more about Wouter in this short Q&A.

 Q: Where did you grow up?